daps000/yavoy/replit.md

 - Connection via `pg` package with Drizzle ORM
 - Uses standard PostgreSQL connections with SSL
 - Requires `SUPABASE_DB_URL` environment variable
+- RLS enabled on all tables (no policies defined - access is via service-role connection only)

 **Nominatim (OpenStreetMap)** - Reverse geocoding service
 - Used for "Utilizar ubicación actual" feature